Back to projects

 02 / IA

-Defined services, features, ownership, readiness, dependencies, and QA state hierarchy.
+Defined the hierarchy for services, features, ownership, readiness, dependencies, and QA states.

 03 / Flows